philippstroehle/leo/Readme.md

 To run this script conveniently from the command line, place it on your $PATH.

 In the case of Ubuntu Linux 13.10, I place this tool in /usr/local/bin/.

+To use it, simply type

+''' leo "ein paar schwierige Wörter" '''